-Larry Kramer speaks at The LGBT Center calling to organize, mobilize, and demand an effective AIDS policy response.
+Larry Kramer speaks at The LGBT Community Center in New York City and calls upon those gathered to mobilize and demand an effective AIDS policy response.
 (1987)

 FDA approves indinavir (indinavir sulfate, IDV), brand name Crixivan.
 (1996)

-Justin B. Terry-Smith creates HIV-positive children’s book I Have a Secret (2011)
+Justin B. Terry-Smith publishes I Have a Secret, an HIV-themed children’s book.
+(2011)